clustergarage/argus/jekyll/_docs/arguswatcher.md

-In the case of the example below, it would attempt to watch `file.ext` as a directory; if this is not an actual directory it will ignore it from any listeners and will not receive any updates on that file.
+In the case of the example below, it would attempt to watch `file.ext` as a directory; if this is not an actual directory it will ignore it from any listeners and will not receive any events on that file.

 ```yaml
   subjects: